SoftVarE-Group/d-dnnf-reasoner/README.md

 | save                   |     ✘     |      ✘      |   ✘   |   ✘  |   ✔  |
 | exit                   |     ✘     |      ✘      |   ✘   |   ✘  |   ✘  |

-Sub solutions (like multiple uniform random samples) will be separated by a ```";"```.
+Sub-solutions (like multiple uniform random samples) will be separated by a ```";"```.
 Intern a solution, the feature numbers are separated by a space.
 The end of an answer is indicated by a new line.

-Syntactically wrong queries will result in an error message with error code.
+Syntactically wrong queries will result in an error message with an error code.
 The different error codes are:
 - ```E1``` Operation is not yet supported
 - ```E2``` Operation does not exist.
 Neither now nor in the future
 - ```E3``` Parse error
 - ```E4``` Syntax error
-- ```E5``` Operation was not able to be done, because of wrong input
+- ```E5``` Operation was not able to be done, because of the wrong input
 - ```E6``` File or path error

 ### Examples <a name="building_stream_ex"></a>
 After entering the stream API, the following examples are conceivable.

-Check whether the features 10, 100, and 1000 are either core or dead under the assumption that feature 1 is deselected.
+Check whether features 10, 100, and 1000 are either core or dead under the assumption that feature 1 is deselected.
 ```properties
 core a -1 v 10 100 1000
 ```